tiger3046/api_studying/README.md

 # api_studying
-This repository share with process of studying api.
+This repository shares with process of studying api.